Pat Boone Net Worth 2024

 Fact Sheet

-• Wondering what Pat Boone's real name is?
-Pat Boone's real name is Charles Eugene Boone
+• Wondering what Pat Boone's full name is?
+Pat Boone's full name is Charles Eugene Boone

-• What does Pat Boone do?
-Pat Boone's job is being a(n) Singer, Actor, Motivational Speaker, Spokesman
+• Pat Boone is a(n) Singer, Actor, Motivational Speaker, Spokesman

 • What is Pat Boone's age?
 Pat Boone is 90 years old

-• Is Pat Boone single or married?
-Pat Boone is Married (Shirley Boone)!
+• Pat Boone is currently Married (Shirley Boone)

-• Which college/university did Pat Boone go to?
-Pat Boone went to University of North Texas, Columbia University School of General Studies
+• Where did Pat Boone go to school?
+Pat Boone is a graduate of University of North Texas, Columbia University School of General Studies

 • Pat Boone has 4 kids